-Amazon denied these claims and no one was officially forced to make the switch.
+Amazon denied these claims.
 But ever since, there’s been the burning question: is it better for a brand to sell on Vendor Central or Seller Central?

 Vendor Central was the only way a brand could sell when Amazon first launched.
-Later, Seller Central was created.
-Historically, established brands sold on Vendor Central and smaller brands sold on Seller Central.
+Later, Amazon created Seller Central.
+Historically, established brands sold on Vendor Central, and smaller brands sold on Seller Central.
 Where are they now?

 Five years ago, if you were an established brand you sold on Vendor Central.
 Legitimate brands had vendor contracts with Amazon, Wal-Mart, Macy’s, and other retail partners and were selling wholesale.
 That’s how retail was done.

-Over time, Amazon became very lean in their support for vendors.
+Over time, Amazon became very lean in its support for vendors.
 One of Amazon’s leadership principles is “frugality” which for them means doing more with less.
 Vendor Central managers would have hundreds of brands under their management with quotas to bring on even more brands!
-Ultimately, it fell on the brands plate to build out and design their product detail pages, do their A+ content, and build and manage their advertising.
-Brands were getting the margins of a wholesale partner, but doing all the work allocating the advertising dollars.
+Ultimately, it fell on the brands’ plate to build out and design their product detail pages, do their A+ content, and build and manage their advertising.
+Brands were getting the margins of a wholesale partner but doing all the work allocating the advertising dollars.

-Seller Central was where Ma & Pop brands or third party sellers sold five years ago.
-This is where the private label economy started.
-There was a stigma that if you were a brand selling on Seller Central it was because you were too small for Amazon to give you a Vendor Central contract.
-Within the last 3-4 years, Seller Central has added perks that were once exclusive to Vendor Central such as better marketing and product detail page design opportunities.
+Seller Central was where Ma & Pop brands or third-party sellers sold five years ago.
+It is where the private label economy started.
+There was a stigma that if you were a brand selling on Seller Central, you were too small for Amazon to give you a Vendor Central contract.
+Within the last 3-4 years, Seller Central has added perks that were once exclusive to Vendor Central, such as better marketing and product detail page design opportunities.

-When you sell on Seller Central you are basing your sales number off of the retail number, which is the price you sold the product to the customer.
+When you sell on Seller Central you are basing your sales number on the retail number.
+Which is the price you sold the product to the customer.
 Then, you pay Amazon a referral fee, FBA fee, storage fee, and advertising costs.

 Envision Horizons has always been a Seller Central first business.